nicklicata/metrc-rid-sdk/readme.md

 ## Spin off of retail id sdk
 Demo for potential fork of the retailid-sdk that would also wrap the metrc API functionality managing shared auth for api calls and would offer intellisense for the metrc methods

+Does not currently include full functionality, more a stub to test enthusiasm for the project

 ### Original Retail ID functionality
 ```typescript
 // Encode a batch ID and index to a short URL